vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 ## Using Ceph

-I started with creating test filesystem and mounting it from outside of cluster - just to play with it.
+The above does not create any Ceph 'pools' - we have Ceph components but no storage is actually usable.
+I've created one for test and mounted to my workstation outside of the Kubernetes cluster.

 I've modified slightly filesystem-test.yaml from examples directory, changing name, and flipping `activeStandby` to false.
+Note this pool has replica size of 1 so it does not provide any redundancy.

 ```yaml
 apiVersion: ceph.rook.io/v1